Introduction

 Pricing Structure

 Udacity offers plenty of free courses.
-But a nano degree from Udacity can range between $100-$1000, depending on the course.
+However, a nano degree from Udacity can range between $100-$1000, depending on the course.
 It also offers a monthly plan starting from $399 per month.

 One of the biggest learning platforms in the world is called Coursera.
 It was founded in 2012 by two Stanford academics with the goal of granting everyone access to top-notch education.